NeuroHSMD: Neuromorphic Hybrid Spiking Motion Detector: Results

-The average frame rate for processing images with the native resolution of $720 \times 480$ per algorithm was i) NeuroHSMDv1 28.71 fps, NeuroHSMDv2 24.95 fps, HSMDv2 12.37 fps and HSMDv1 11.25 fps.
-These results are in line with the results obtained for the 4 algorithms when tested against the CDnet2012 dataset.
+The average frame rate for processing images with the native resolution of $720 \times 480$ per algorithm was i) NeuroHSMDv2 28.71 \gls*{fps}, NeuroHSMDv1 24.95 \gls*{fps}, HSMDv2 12.37 \gls*{fps} and HSMDv1 11.25 \gls*{fps}.
+These results are in line with the results obtained for the 4 algorithms when tested against the \gls*{cdnet2012} dataset.
+Although HSMDv1 and HSMDv2 have archived near-real time performance, it is also clear that \glspl*{cpu} are not ideal for accelerating \glspl*{snn}.
+Furthermore, to achieve such performance on the \gls*{cpu} all the non-essential applications were closed to ensure that all the memory and computational resources were free to compute the HSMDv1 and HSMDv2 with maximum efficiency.
+Furthermore, the parallelisation process takes place in the \gls{fpga}, where the device kernel is defined in its internal logic.
+Data is exchanged between the device and host \glspl*{sdram} through buffers.
+The \gls*{fpga} implementation contains 16 parallel circuits, which were configured using the IOCL.
+In this work, we did not explore learning rules (such as \gls*{stdp}, Hebbian, Oja, etc.) as these would require additional \gls*{fpga} resources.